 During the discovery process, advisors need soft skills to engage in a collaborative discussion through effective questioning skills and a genuine curiosity.
-They need to actively listen and demonstrate empathy while also challenging prospects and clients when actions do not align with intentions.
+They need to actively listen and demonstrate empathy, while also challenging prospects and clients when actions do not align with intentions.
 The soft skills required to navigate the collaborative discovery process are difficult to master but necessary for survival.
-Next, the financial professional needs critical thinking skills to review the prospect's current situation to identify the right solutions to develop a plan to solve their problems.
+Next, advisors need critical thinking skills to review the prospect's current situation to identify the right solutions to develop a plan to solve his or her problem.
 Last, they must communicate this solution in a clear, engaging presentation, tailored to the prospect's unique situation.

 The entire sales process requires soft skills for the advisor to move the consumer through the process.
 LIMRA's Purchase Funnel Study shows that prospects who turn into clients do so because their advisor took an active role in reducing their tension and paved the way for better decision making.
-These clients say their advisors gave them complete attention, listened without interrupting, had their best interests in mind, and built rapport.
-In the end, when an advisor displays these behaviors prospective clients perceive them more often as "someone I could trust" (Figure 2).
+These clients say their advisors gave them complete attention, listened without interrupting, had their best interest in mind, and built rapport.
+In the end, when advisors display these behaviors prospective clients perceive them more often as "someone I could trust" (Figure 2).